MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/admin-consent-workflow-overview.md

 There might be situations where your end-users need to consent to permissions for applications that they're creating or using with their work accounts.
 However, nonadmin users aren't allowed to consent to permissions that require admin consent.
 Also, users can’t consent to applications when [user consent](configure-user-consent.md) is disabled in the user’s tenant.

 In such situations where user consent is disabled, an admin can grant users the ability to make requests for gaining access to applications by enabling the admin consent workflow.
-In this article, you learn about the user and admin experience when the admin consent workflow is disabled vs when it's enabled.
+In this article, you learn about the user and admin experience when the admin consent workflow is on vs when it's off.

 When attempting to sign in,  users might see a consent prompt like the one in the following screenshot: